 Difference Between Photocell and LDR

-Photodiodes give quick response and are used where needed to detect quick response on and off like in optical communication, and optoisolators.
+Photodiodes give quick responses and are used where needed to detect quick responses on and off like in optical communication, and optoisolators.
 The photodiodes are semiconductor devices and work on PN junctions.
 The photodiode works on the principle of converting the light energy into electric energy while the LDR is resistance and its resistance decreases with the increase in light intensity.
 They are generally used in automatic security lights.

-Whereas the Photocell, a photoelectric, photovoltaic effect or photoconductivity is used to generate a current or a voltage when exposed to light or other electromagnetic radiation.
+Whereas the Photocell, a photoelectric, photovoltaic effect, or photoconductivity is used to generate a current or a voltage when exposed to light or other electromagnetic radiation.
 They are generally used in burglar alarms.